Barry F. Saunders

 For 20 years, until December 2011, I was an emergency physician at Chatham Hospital in Siler City, NC.
 In Chatham I have been involved in some collaborative community research.
 And I have been involved in the evaluation of several telemedicine projects.

 I have previously served as a course director for Medicine and Society (now Social and Health Systems 1/2) the first-year Medical School course at UNC that helps students gain early critical purchase on their socialization into the medical profession.
-I also teach in the second-year Humanities and Social Science Seminar series.
+I also teach in the second-year Social and Health Systems 3, Seminar series.
 And I supervise cultural studies projects relating to biomedicine and comparative health care systems.
-Outside the School of Medicine, I teach graduate seminars and advise graduate students in a range of departments: Anthropology, Religious Studies, Communication, English & Comparative Literature…
+Outside the School of Medicine, I teach graduate seminars and advise graduate students in a range of departments: Anthropology, Religious Studies, Communication, English & Comparative Literature.

 Post: Barry Saunders / CB #7240, Department of Social Medicine / University of North Carolina at Chapel Hill / Chapel Hill, NC 27599-7240